Ram612/search-frontend/README.md

-# Frontend search webpage application
+# Frontend Search Webpage Application

-This is a search web page application only by books title from local db or you can change the API URL of Clients and servers exchange data using HTTP.
+This is a web page application were user can browse through the titles using API metadata of Packt.

 # Highlights

 1. Built using React Js created filter components
 2. Used Css for styling
-3. Making HTTP calls to search the books title from local db and also using API request.
+3. Making HTTP calls to search the books title from local db and also using API request .

 # Cloning and Running the Application in local